Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Formalism

 As we show in~\cref{sec:bkg-consistency}, $c_\mathrm{eff}^2$ is gauge-invariant and, when expressing the evolution equations in terms of it, adiabatic perturbations behave as background as $k \rightarrow 0$ \emph{regardless of the values of $c_\mathrm{eff}^2$, $\sigma$, and $w_\nu$}.
 Physically, $c_\mathrm{eff}$ is the sound speed in a frame comoving with neutrinos.

-The equations above always hold.
+The equations above always hold --- assuming, as mentioned above, that neutrinos are decoupled from standard species.
 Differences among particle physics models (including neutrino-mass effects) enter when specifying $c_\mathrm{eff}^2$ and $\sigma$.
 For massive, non-interacting neutrinos; they can be computed from the perturbed distribution function

 with $\eta$ conformal time.
 The explicit expression for the stress-energy tensor leads to~\cite{Ma:1995ey}

 where $v \equiv p/\sqrt{p^2+m_\nu^2}$ is the neutrino velocity.
 These expressions explicitly show the physical meaning of $\theta$, $\delta P$, and $\sigma$ for massive, non-interacting neutrinos.
 The evolution of $\Psi$ follows the perturbed Boltzmann equation~\cite{Ma:1995ey}.